-Miss Kassie Stiling serves PCS by assisting administration, teaching upper school science, and helping in the admissions and athletics departments.
+Miss Kassie Stiling serves PCS by assisting administration and working in the admissions department.
 She holds a Bachelor of Science in Health, Fitness, and Recreation, and a Master of Arts in Biblical Counseling, both from Bob Jones University.
 While working on her undergraduate degree, she gained experience coaching soccer, basketball, volleyball, softball, and water polo.
 From 2012-2014, she spent her summers at Northland Camp in Dunbar, WI, serving as a teen counselor and on the operational/leadership staff.
 Prior to joining PCS, and while completing her master’s degree, she worked as a graduate assistant for the Athletic Department at Bob Jones.
-Miss Stiling is extremely excited about the addition of athletics to PCS, and desires to use her educational, coaching, and counseling experiences to help students not only succeed academically, but also grow to their fullest potential in all areas of life.
+Miss Stiling excited to continuing serving as an Athletic Director at PCS, and desires to use her educational, coaching, and counseling experiences to help students grow and succeed spiritually, academically, and physically.

 Mr. Colton Guffey serves as the primary instructor for our 10th and 11th grade students, but also teaches Latin, Greek, and Classical and Christian Studies.
 He is also our chapel coordinator and has served as a student pastor at several churches in York, Chester, and Greenville Counties.
 After graduating from Rock Hill High School, Guffey attended North Greenville University and received a Bachelor of Arts with a focus in Christian Studies and Broadcast Media.
 In college, Guffey worked with several ministries including an improv team, a television show for the college’s TV station, and the Baptist Student Union.
 He is currently finishing a Master of Divinity degree from The Southern Baptist Theological Seminary in Louisville, KY.
 Mr. Guffey brings his passion for education, love for the next generation, and his desire for creativity to the classroom.